 - The character herself is a Genius Bonus as she is a Hot Gypsy Woman when you consider that Gypsies were mistaken as Egyptians by medieval Europeans.

 - Kane.
-He's the treacherous brother of The Undertaker, and he's the treacherous brother of Abel.
+He's the treacherous brother of The Undertaker, and Cain is the treacherous brother of Abel.
 The only difference is Xtreme Kool Letterz.

 - In the mid-2000s, WWE fans were treated to a (Kayfabe) mentally-challenged wrestler named Eugene.
 Ironically, "Eugene" is from a Greek phrase meaning "well-born" (or, less literally, "genetically superior"), which WWE's Eugene definitely was not.